-I know you are worried and concerned.
-You want your son back, but making him smoke is not punishment for him and he won't have a revelation or enlightenment, either.
+I know you are worried.
+You want your son back, but making him smoke is not a punishment for him and he won't have a revelation or enlightenment.

-Many teenagers think there is nothing wrong with marijuana because it has been legalized in a few states and others are following the trend.
+Many teenagers think there is nothing wrong with marijuana because it has been legalized in some states and others are following the trend.
 Because your son is a minor, you still have an opportunity to have some influence on him.

-Check with the Alcohol and Substance Abuse Program (ASAP) on base and ask if they provide classes and treatment for minor family members.
-If they don't, you should call Tricare and they will refer you to a center for services off base.
+Check with the Alcohol and Substance Abuse Program (ASAP) on base and ask whether they provide classes and treatment for minor family members.
+If they don't, you should call Tricare, which will refer you to a center for services off base.

 Time is of the essence.
 Please keep in touch with me and let me know how your family is doing.
 I will be thinking about you.